ni/nimi-python/docs/nirfsg/class.rst

                 +------------------------------------------------------------------------+-----------+---------------------------------------------------------------------------------------------------------------------+
                 | :py:data:`~nirfsg.SelfCalibrateRangeStepsToOmit.SYNTHESIZER_ALIGNMENT` | 16 (0x10) | Omits the Voltage Controlled Oscillator (VCO) Alignment step.
 If you omit this step, the LO PLL is not adjusted.    |
                 +------------------------------------------------------------------------+-----------+---------------------------------------------------------------------------------------------------------------------+

+                .. note:: You can combine multiple enums.SelfCalibrateRangeStepsToOmit flags using the bitwise OR (|) operator.

             :type steps_to_omit: :py:data:`nirfsg.SelfCalibrateRangeStepsToOmit`